 Nancy Wilhelm-Morden, ex-officio Appointee, Municipal Council

 Nancy Wilhelm-Morden was born and raised in Kitchener, Ontario.
 She came to Whistler (then known as Alta Lake) for a two-week holiday in the summer of 1973.
 Like so many others, she caught the Whistler bug and has been here ever since.
 Along the way, she completed her university and legal training and was called to the Bar in 1984.
 Since 1987, she has been a partner in the law firm of Race and Company.
+In 2016, Nancy was designated Queen’s Counsel.
 Nancy holds a belief in community service.
 She has sat as a councillor for the Resort Municipality of Whistler for four terms and was re-elected mayor for a second term in November 2014.
-She has also served on the boards of a number of community groups including the Elizabeth Fry Society, Dandelion Daycare Society, Whistler Chamber of Commerce, Whistler Health Care Foundation, Community Foundation of Whistler and Arts Whistler.
+She has also served on the boards of a number of community groups including Tourism Whistler, Dandelion Daycare Society, Whistler Chamber of Commerce, Whistler Health Care Foundation, Community Foundation of Whistler and Arts Whistler.